phoible/phoible.github.io/conventions.rst

 Glottalization
 --------------

-Sounds described as "glottalized" are marked with :ipa:`ˀ` (:codept:`02C0 MODIFIER LETTER GLOTTAL STOP`), unless it is clear from context that either "ejective" or "creaky voicing" are the intended meaning.
+Sounds described as “glottalized” are marked with :ipa:`ˀ` (:codept:`02C0 MODIFIER LETTER GLOTTAL STOP`), unless it is clear from context that either “ejective” or “creaky voicing” are the intended meaning.
 See the section on `Glottalization, laryngealization, and creaky voicing`_ for more details.

 Summary table of PHOIBLE symbols not in the IPA
 -----------------------------------------------

-.. class:: table table-bordered order-column compact stripe dataTable no-footer table-nonfluid

 ===========  ================  ===============================================  ======================
  Glyph        Codepoint         Description                                      Meaning in PHOIBLE